Business Loans & SBA Loans in Arizona

 Trustpilot

-Speak with an Arizona representative
+Speak with an Arizona representative.

 FAQ about Small Business Loans in Arizona

 The Arizona Commerce Authority has an intuitive online guide to lead you through the entire process of setting up shop in the Grand Canyon State.
 The Arizona Small Business Association is a long-running organization that provides resources, mentorship, and networking for entrepreneurs.
 Local First Arizona has a series of programs and trainings for small business owners in both urban and rural areas.
+The MesaCAN Economic Development Program provides free in-person workshops and mentoring to Mesa business owners.

 Arizona’s state government offers several rolling grant programs for small businesses through the Arizona Commerce Authority—some are for general economic development, while others are focused on businesses working in applied research or located in rural areas.
 USGrants.org is always a great resource to see if your Arizona-based business is eligible for certain federal grants.
 The City of Phoenix also regularly offers small grants for local entrepreneurs.